 An escort should be assigned to the International Representative for the duration of the Conference.

-However, with the International Representative’s permission, alternative arrangements can be made to allow more members the opportunity to meet with the International Representative and to have the International Representative know the District (rotate Board Members as escorts, assign District Committee Chairs, members of a new club, etc.).
+However, with the International Representative’s permission, alternative arrangements can be made to allow more members the opportunity to meet with the International Representative and to have the International Representative know the District (e.g., rotate Board Members as escorts, assign District Committee Chairs, members of a new club, etc.).

 Seating Protocol.
 The International Representative is seated at the right of the podium or to the immediate right of the Governor.
 The International Representative is considered to be the highest ranking guest at the Conference.